mathkimchi/singularity/DEVLOG.md

   - It would change id when the contents change, but not if the impls change (I thought this was the best idea, but now that I explained it, I think just the name might be the best)

 For all the ideas, I should also include the name of the crate, so multiple crates could have distinct events with same names.

+2024/1/1

+Okay, I am on a new system with Fedora and Gnome (the one I've been working on and will continue to work mostly on was NixOS with KDE).
+Luckily, getting it to run wasn't too bad, I just had to run `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop` because I don't know where my Nix global config file is and I can't permenantly enable nix commands and flakes.
+And when it ran with the dependencies, it ran smoother than what I expected.
+The display and mouse clicks worked, and the mouse clicks affected the display in the expected ways.
+Unfortunately, the keyboard input just had no effect on the app.
+For now, I will ignore this problem (sounds like something I will regret later), because I just need to set up the infastructure for IPC, which doesn't need me to run until much later.

+Anyways, the previous thing I did was make the `combine_events` macro.
+Next up: combine requests.
+After that, I think I can implement a

+Requests should be so similar to events (I'm pretty much just reimplementing rust enums), that I have a very slight urge to create a meta macro that would be like:
+`meta_combine!(Event, Request)` which would define the `Event` and `Request` traits, and define the `combine_events` and `combine_requests` macro.
+But, I won't do this.
+Or, I could make everything under just the packet trait (not a bad idea, actually).

+Sidenote: I was trying to think of a better name than `combine`, and remembered union types.
+I looked it up, and it turns out rust actually does have a union keyword.
+It seems kinda cringe though, ngl.
+Regardless, I think `event_union` is a better name for the macro than `combine_events`.